SourCherries/fad/README.md

 This will automatically generate aligned faces in a folder `/Users/Me/faces-aligned/`, and both aligned and windowed faces in a folder `/Users/Me/faces-aligned-windowed/`.

-Alignment and feature processing in **FAD** depend on reliable detection of facial landmarks, which is provided by the [DLIB](http://dlib.net) library.
-Alignment is based on generalized Procrustes analysis (GPA), which extensively unit tested.

 <details>
   <summary><i>Understanding the object-oriented approach</i></summary>